-What everyone does appear to agree on, is that if caught early, Lyme disease is easy to treat and usually patients return to full health.
-However in cases of longer term infection, the question of ‘what is Lyme disease?’ becomes harder to answer as there are two schools of thought within the medical profession.
+What everyone does appear to agree on, is that if caught early, Lyme disease may be easier to treat, enabling the patient to return to full health.
+When it comes to the existence of chronic Lyme disease, there are two schools of thought within the medical profession.
 One side feels that a short course of treatment is sufficient to eradicate the disease and that there is no requirement for longer term treatment as the bacteria simply cannot persist.
 The other argues that if the bacteria persists or was never treated in the first place, the clinical picture becomes far more complicated and patients need long term treatment.
 It is also thought by some members of the medical and scientific community that the presence of other infections, either from the same tick bite or developed elsewhere could be a possible reason for a wide variation in disease patterns, progression and treatment outcomes.
 Therefore, Lyme disease is a hotly contested subject surrounded by heated debates which frequently play out in the media across the world.

 N.B.
 We are not medical professionals